 2. Say No to Synthetic

 Summer is the time when you should wear light coloured and loose clothes so that there is air circulation and your body stays cool.
 Wear cotton clothing and avoid synthetic tight clothes at all cost.
+Cotton allows air to circulate and move freely through the fabric, which makes heat more bearable.

 3. Drink Up Those Summer Coolers